glfw/gleq/README.md

 # GLEQ — GLFW Event Queue

-**GLEQ** is a simple, header-only event queue library for GLFW 3.
-It adds GLFW events for tracked windows to a single global queue.
+**GLEQ** is a basic, header-only event queue library for GLFW 3.
+It adds GLFW events for monitors, joysticks and windows to a single global queue.
 Nothing more.

-GLEQ is inspired by [SDL](http://www.libsdl.org/) and [GLWT](https://github.com/rikusalminen/glwt), and is written *as an example* for people requesting that GLFW provide an event queue API, to show how easy it is to implement on top of GLFW callbacks.
+GLEQ is inspired by [SDL](http://www.libsdl.org/) and [GLWT](https://github.com/rikusalminen/glwt), and is written _as an example_ for people requesting that GLFW provide an event queue API, to show how easy it is to implement on top of GLFW callbacks.

-GLEQ is written in C89 and depends only on GLFW 3.1 or later, as no new window events were added in GLFW 3.2.
+GLEQ is written in C and depends only on GLFW 3.0 or later.

-GLEQ is a work in progress.
-It is undocumented and may change name, but it works as intended and covers all window related events up to and including GLFW 3.2.
-Just drop it into your project and include it.
+GLEQ is a work in progress and the interface may change but it works as intended and covers nearly all events up to and including GLFW 3.3.
+Just drop it into your project and include it after the GLFW header.

 GLEQ is licensed under the [zlib/libpng license](https://opensource.org/licenses/Zlib).